RaphHaddad/blog/content/post/monorepositories-in-azure-devops.md

 system components into multiple code-bases.
-Monorepositories provide development teams with the flexibility to setup multiple code-bases in addition to the configuration options to setup a robust code delivery process all the way into production.
+Monorepositories provide development teams with the flexibility to setup multiple code-bases in addition to the configuration options to setup a robust code delivery process, all the way into production.